kprieto14/AllCardsOnDeckCS/README.md

 Will need the following to work with the shuffling: var randomNumberGenerator = new Random();
 var randomNumber = randomNumberGenerator.Next(52); with the 52 representing the 52 cards in the deck.
 Come back to Adventure mode later.

+NEW ADVENTURE ALGO

+Create a new empty list for playerHandOne and another one for playerHandTwo

+Create a loop that takes the first 26 cards from the deck and add them to the PlayerOneHand, then take the last 26 cards from the deck and add them to the PlayerTwoHand (perhaps using an if statement? as in if the count is less than 26, then add the card to first hand, ELSE add the rest of the cards into second hand).

+Print out cards in the list for PlayerOne and PlayerTwo with the count number to ensure this worked as well as the deck to ensure the deck is empty.

 C